Finding Left and Right Brain in Berlin

 “The art isn’t the code; it’s your processing of it,” she said.
 As a neurobiology major, Chen feels that she has an innate awareness of the connection between her thoughts and hands when painting.
 But this was the first time she seriously considered the role of spectators and how they process her art.

 In her seemingly disparate majors of neurobiology and art, Chen does find similarities. “[In science,] there’s a real elegance to how you manipulate, test, and explore.
 That’s how I approach art as well.
-I’ll choose a medium, explore it, manipulate the paint and colors.
+I’ll choose a medium, explore it, and manipulate the paint and colors.
 Then I create this image,” she explained.

 As she continues to delve into her majors over the next two years, Chen is happy that she chose to concentrate on two distinct disciplines.
 “They’re both two majors that are deeply personal,” she said.
 “These are two things that I love, [and] I’m going to do both of them.”